The best chocolate cake is made from scratch with easy homemade chocolate frosting. Rich and decadent 3 layers of chocolatey goodness!

 Alternative Baking Pans

-Of course.
-Pour the batter into a greased and floured bundt pan and bake for about 50-55 minutes.
+Pour the batter into a greased and floured Bundt pan and bake for about 50-55 minutes.
 The cake is done when a toothpick inserted comes out clean (no gooey batter attached).
 Cool for 20 minutes in the pan on a wire rack before releasing the cake from the pan.

 Pour the batter into a 9" x 13" cake pan sprayed with non-stick baking spray and bake for 35-40 minutes or until a toothpick inserted comes out clean (no gooey batter attached).